 What do you use to freshen up your curls between styles?
 I use this DIY hair spritz which I love because it’s a moisturizing spray for natural hair thanks to the ingredients I add.
-The purpose of a hair spritz is usually to give you a light hold on your hairstyle.
-As someone who almost exclusively does a wash and go hairstyle, I typically need to sprit my hair after 3 or 4 days.

 In this post you'll find: